neudinger/osmtogeojson/Readme.md

 ## Code Style and Optimisation

-I use all feature how need garbage collector.
+I use all features how need garbage collector.

 So speed and memory allocation are not optimized.